Borek78/how-to-create-pandita/_includes/audiobook/9-additional-benefits.md

 ### MY INSPIRATION
 </div>

-I am very inspired by Ajahn Sujato´s article Copy this!
+I am very inspired by Ajahn Sujato´s beautiful article Copy this!
 It is long article about Buddhism and copyright.
 The following three parts can be found in the article and, in my opinion, they summarize the article very well.<br><br>

 The article discuses primarily Buddhist scriptures but similar conclusion could be made when discussing Buddhist books.<br><br>